slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ---
-title: To be or to be... the existential crisis of parameters
+title: To be or ~~not~~ how to be... the existential crisis of parameters
 ---
 # {{page.title}}